Fudan-HQLab/AiDTA/README.md

 ### `collect.py`
 This file contains the logic for collecting self-play data to train the policy-value network.
-Key components include:

 ### `config.py`
-Contains configuration settings for the project, including:
+Contains configuration settings for the project.

 ### `mcts.py`
 This file implements the Monte Carlo Tree Search (MCTS) algorithm used for decision-making.
-Key components include:

 ### `game.py`
 This file provides the core logic for sequence manipulation, state representation, and game evaluation.
-Key components include:

 ## How to Use